BULK IDENTITY THEFT

 TIME TO STEAL ONE MILLION PASSWORDS

-It takes years to capture and decipher one million active passwords in transit, days to capture them from clients or web servers, and only seconds to steal them from a password repository.
+It takes years to capture and decipher one million active passwords in transit, days to capture them from clients or web servers, and only seconds to steal them from a password repository database.
 This is why the database is a favourite target for hackers.

 Existing countermeasures such as hashing and salting passwords can mitigate against theft.
 But the development of techniques such as hash chains and rainbow tables, combined with the availability of cheap computer processing power, has severely degraded the protection of these techniques.

 Two-factor and multi-factor alternatives to passwords enhance identification of the customer and make impersonation harder at the client end.
-But this approach also comprises a password element, even if only to manage registration and deregistration of the second factor device.
-And passwords still need to be stored securely at the business end.
+However passwords still need to be stored securely at the business end.

 THE COSTS OF RECOVERY